tripulse/webtools/README.md

-# webtools
-A set of scripts that can be used in a browser to do such things that improve the experience of surfing on the internet.
+A set of userscripts to be used with GreaseMonkey compatible engines which aim to improve the web experience.
+These scripts are written out ocassionally out of frustration mostly.
-I ocassionally, write scripts, these scripts are (partially) completely unique.

 ## Treemap